yinfredyue/MIT6.824-new/LabNotes/lab2/lab2-reflection.md

     So we are sending periodic `AppendEntries` essentially!
 Check `raft.go:periodicAppendEntriesRoutine()` and `raft.go:sendAppendEntriesToPeers()`.

 6. Fast backup is important to pass the test in 2B and 2C.
 If you implement it in 2B, 2C would not take too many efforts.
-The lecture notes explains the mechanism clearly, but there're can be subtle bugs during implementation.
+The lecture notes explains the mechanism, but there can be subtle bugs during implementation.
+Eventually I borrowed code from somewhere else, instead of spending more time to fix the bug.
+Refer to `raft.go-slow`, `raft.go-fastBuggy` and `raft.go` for details.